 Dog hair!
 Seriously, it seems to stick to everything but my dogs!
-I need a vacuum cleaner that can suck up those coarse pet hairs that seems to stick everywhere.
+I need a vacuum cleaner that can suck up those coarse pet hairs that seem to stick everywhere.

-Then there’s Callie, my Labrador Retriever.
-She’s cute as a button, only 2 months old and sheds like crazy!
+Then there's Callie, my Labrador Retriever.
+She's cute as a button, but sheds like crazy!

-Why I need a new Vacuums for Dog Hair
+Why I need a new Vacuum for Dog Hair

 My old vacuum broke.
 I really can't blame all of it on the dogs.
 After all, there was a lot of my hair and string and who knows what wrapped around the roller and belts on my old vacuum.... ( I'm so embarrassed to say that. )

-Honestly, I do vacuum several times a week.
-Where this stuff comes from I’ll never know…The fairy dust of dog hair is fast at work, I just know it!
+Honestly, I vacuum several times a week.
+Where this stuff comes from, I'll never know...The fairy dust of dog hair is fast at work, I just know it!

 Either way, I needed a new one!
 My old one crapped out on me.

 Something that can stand up both to my dog's insidious shedding and my losing hair...they say humans lose up to 100 hairs a day!
 It better not be more than that!